thezane/soccer-predictions/README.md

 defense rating.
 Likewise for the expected goals of Ukraine.

 After determining the chance that the game ends with a certain scoreline, ODM-S sums the probabilities of scorelines that end with win, tie or loss for Germany to get the prediction of it winning, drawing or losing against Ukraine.

+###How To Interpret Predictions###

+ODM-S is a useful model because it performs well against bettings markets and other statistical models and gives a good sense of attack and defense strengths of each team.
+However, one should not rely on it too much.
+Like all soccer statistical models, it cannot accurately account for missing players and requires teams to play many games over a short period to perform at its best.